Why Are Most Big Cases Tried in Downtown Los Angeles Court?

 Need Help from a Criminal Defense Professional?

-So, the bottom line is that most big cases will be tried in downtown Los Angeles unless they are not considered high-profile publicity type case and falls in a different jurisdiction.
+So, the bottom line is that most big cases will be tried in downtown Los Angeles unless they are considered high-profile publicity-type cases and fall in a different jurisdiction.

 California Criminal Defense Professional